HirschLabUMN/CHIP-NMC/README.md

-# CHIP-NMC
-An application for Corn Hybrid and Inbred Prediction of Nixtamalization Moisture Content
+# CHIP-NMC: an application for Corn Hybrid and Inbred Prediction of Nixtamalization Moisture Content